acan12/coconut/README.md

     }), "Updating...");

     [Rx - style in presenter]

+    // RXObserver use specific type of view layoutk
+    // 1.
+DEFAULT
+    // 2.
+SPINKIT

     // messageLoading -> loading message and if use messageloaging will enable loading dialog with message ...
     new ResourceDao(this).getSourceRXDAO()